swastik-3101/food-ordering-app-using-qr/README.md

 # food-ordering-app-using-qr
-I am editing this webssite also : shivansh shukla
+I am editing this website also : shivansh shukla